 #TheseKidsToday don’t speak our language and they don’t eat our food!
 They don’t know the way it was!
 And they dare to ignore us, and complain after all we did for them?

 Then there’s gnashing of teeth and shaking of fists.
 Millennials! *gnash* Bootstraps! *mutter* Avocado toast!
-An exchange on Twitter belittling the “ridiculous alphabet salad that LGBT has become” made me realize, OMG, some of us are turning into our grandparents who railed about the hippies.
+An exchange on Twitter belittling the “ridiculous alphabet salad that LGBT has become” made me realize, OMG, some of us are turning into our grandparents who railed about the hippies, long-hairs, and uppity folk.

 Intergenerational squabbling is one of the cycles in a community’s diaspora.
 We’re not experiencing anything new or unique as we mourn that young queer people don’t want to speak our language and never wanted to hang out in our bars or bookstores.
 It’s also resonating with the larger culture that has given us #okboomer and #millenialsnowflake.
 Are we going to go the way of bitterness and division?